-But what happen when, not one person but rather the entire institution, takes on the management of social channels establishing a network of people across its departments?
+But what happens when not one person but rather the entire institution takes on the management of the social channels, establishing a network of people across its departments?
 This is the case of the Smithsonian Libraries, that unites 20 libraries into one system.
 The Libraries maintain publication exchanges with more than 4,000 institutions worldwide that supply Smithsonian scientists and curators with current periodicals, exhibition catalogs, and professional society publications.

 The Libraries are becoming particularly famous in the social media realm for their Tumblr, in which they create wonderful animated GIFs.
 Through this platform, in fact, curious illustrations and fascinating stories can be narrated and brought to life.

 … Really, why?
 A question troubling more than one.
 A social network that has not taken over yet and seems neglected by the web users, the more so when it comes to culture.

 And yet, with its 300 million active users Google+ is one of the “must-have” platforms, as it should be when we consider that its public content gets automatically indexed and ranked by Google.
 And that its Hangouts – of which we are fairly-recent by strongly-committed users – open ever new possibilities to social interacting.

 We hear more and more the words “digital strategy” for museums, at conferences, in articles and blog posts.
 But what is it about?
 Why is it so necessary to have one?
 Who is supposed to be in charge of it?

 To answer these and even more questions, we interviewed Ryan Dodge, Social Media Coordinator at the Royal Ontario Museum in Toronto, an institution which plays a leading role in social media management and, most importantly, which pays a special attention to the ability to use these tools to build meaningful connections with their community.